IAMLEGENDZ/rtl8723du/README.md

 Realtek RTL8723DU

+Tested with Linux Kernel versions (6.8 , 6.9 , 6.10) and it's working.

 ### Installation instruction
 ##### Requirements
 You will need to install "make", "gcc", "kernel headers", "kernel build essentials", and "git".